 Property must be located in England or Wales in areas with strong rental demand.
 Each property receives a RCIS Chartered Surveyors valuation.

-Mortgage must be less than 80% of the property’s value.
+Mortgages must be less than 80% of the property’s value.
 Currently the average is 67%.

 Instant Lender Returns

 Lenders interest accumulates upon investment whether money is allocated to loans or sitting in queue.
 This is important since Landbay has recently experienced a slowdown in borrower loans and demand appears to be greater than supply.
 All queued funds receive monthly “cashback” rather than interest since the funds aren’t lent against loans

 Landbay now offers an ISA.
 The minimum investment is £5,000 and the expected annualised return is 3.75%.
 Your money will start earning interest within 24 hours of receipt of cleared funds provided loans are available.

 Default rates are currently at 0.0%.
 Landbay offers landlords fixed rate mortgages up to 10 years at very reasonable interest rates (4-5.5%).
 Unlike other peer to peer lenders offering high interest rate loans, sometimes up to 20%, Landbay’s low interest rates should keep defaults low.